Ellen Watson

 Ellen Liddy "Ella" Watson (July 2, 1860 – July 20, 1889) was a pioneer of Wyoming who became known as Cattle Kate, an outlaw of the Old West, although the characterization is a dubious one, as subsequent research has tended to see her as a much maligned victim of a self-styled land baron.
 Watson had acquired homestead rights on land with water resources vital to the wealthiest rancher in the county, Albert Bothwell, when she was accused by him of cattle rustling.

 She was abducted from her home and lynched along with her husband by Bothwell and some other ranchers he had incited against her.
 The bodies were left hanging for two days, and the reputation that attached to her until recently was quickly established by newspaper publicity.
+Their deaths were the beginning of the Johnson County War.
 Accounts of Watson as a rustler are now regarded as highly biased.
 Her life has become an Old West legend and inspired a number of television and film accounts.